What Is It Good For?

-Shockwave can be used in conjuction with other therapies such as IRAP, PRP and OsPhos and has shown great success in treating persistent lameness associated with a wide array of tendon and ligament injuries, such as proximal suspensory desmitis, superficial flexor tendonitis, and collateral ligament injury.
-Importantly, Dr. Kleider and Dr. Hodge will recommend a specific shockwave protocol for your horse which will maximize return to competition as soon as possible with regard to safety and healing.
+Shockwave can be used in conjunction with other therapies such as Pro-Stride (regenerative medicine) and OsPhos.
+It has demonstrated great success in treating persistent lameness associated with a wide array of injuries.
+Dr. Kleider and Dr. Hodge will recommend a specific shockwave protocol for your horse which will maximize return to performance as soon as possible and improve quality of healing.

 Shockwave therapy is often initiated at the same time as the controlled exercise rehabilitation program.
 While some horses will receive additional treatments throughout their career to help maintain performance levels.